MarcelloMuy/ci-ms4-hotel-website/README.md

 Traveling is by far the thing that I like to do most, and a big part of the trip is about where you are staying.
 When you visit a new city, you need a place to stay.
 The easiest way to book a hotel room is online.

-This project will demonstrate how simple and easy to use a hotel booking system can be.
+This project will demonstrate how simple and easy a hotel booking system can be.

 ## 1.1 Strategy